webplatform/docs-wpd/Style_Guide/index.md

 ==Doesn't needlessly duplicate content==
 Separate pages shouldn't substantially overlap content or topics except when necessary to improve understanding and organization.

+==Includes all relevant sections==
+Different [[WPD:Manual Of Style/Article Types|types of articles]] have different types of sections.
+For an article to be considered to be high quality, it should have all applicable sections.

+==Sections Follow Style Guidelines==
+Different sections have [[WPD:Manual Of Style/Section Guidelines|different style guidelines]].
+Each section of the article should follow all of the applicable style guidelines.

 ''Note: Further manual of style discussions are taking place in the [http://www.w3.org/community/webed/wiki/Web_Education_community_group_style_guide Web Education Community Group].''